Self-Determination Theory to Improve Workplace Motivation

 There’s always a lot of debate about different psychological studies here at The Happiness Index.
-Our team benefits from the knowledge and passion of several experienced psychologists – one of whom is the neurological psychologist, human performance coach and author Clive Hyland.
-Learn how to apply self-determination theory to boost workplace motivation.
+Our team benefits from the knowledge and passion of several experienced psychologists – including our Head of Neuroscience, Clive Hyland, whose background in neurological psychology helps us to marry up the scientific workings of the brain with human behaviour.
+Learn how to apply self-determination theory to improve workplace motivation.

-With these bright minds on our side, it’s no surprise that we appreciate and consider many different theories to help us maximise the impact our employee engagement technology has on our users.
+With these bright minds on our side, it’s no surprise that we appreciate and consider many different theories to help us maximise the impact our employee engagement platform has on our users.

-One theory that helps us to understand staff motivation and its key drivers is Deci and Ryan’s theory of self-determination.
-It’s not the only theory we consider in the area of motivation, but it is one of the most effective.
+One theory that explains employee motivation and its key drivers is Deci and Ryan’s theory of self-determination.
+It’s not the only theory to consider in the area of motivation, but it is one of the most effective.
 This theory is centred around the importance of creating the right environment to facilitate and enhance motivation.

 Why Focus on Motivation?